Types of Bonds to Invest in for Income Investors

 Not all bonds are equal.
-Our own Income Expect Marc Lichtenfeld takes you through things to watch for when buying bonds.
-In the video below, he walks you through…
+Our own income expect, Marc Lichtenfeld, can take you through things to watch for when buying bonds.
+In the video below, he will walk you through…

-- The mechanics of a bond, and how they differ from stocks
+- The mechanics of a bond and how it differs from a stock

-- How much you can expect back from a bond
+- The amount you can expect back from a bond

-- Maturity date, the agreed due date of a bond, bondholders are paid back their principal
+- Maturity date, the agreed due date of a bond, when bondholders are paid back their principal

 - Par value, the $1,000 standard used to price bonds